 The systemctl list-timers view asks the running systemd manager for timer units currently loaded in memory and prints them in next-elapse order.
 The columns show the next scheduled run, how long remains until that run, when the timer last ran, how long ago that happened, the timer unit name, and the service unit it activates.

 The default view does not equal every timer unit file installed on disk.
 Adding --all includes loaded timers that are not currently waiting for a future elapse, while systemctl list-unit-files –type=timer shows the broader installed inventory.
-Per-user timers live under systemctl --user instead of the system manager, and some timer properties can remain empty when a timer has not fired yet in the current manager instance.
+Per-user timers belong to the separate systemctl --user manager and only appear when that user manager is running, and some timer properties remain empty when a timer has not fired yet in the current manager instance.

 Steps to list systemd timers using systemctl: